agucova/CloudflareR2.jl/docs/src/index.md

 convenient constructors for a configuration allowing min.io to be used with AWSS3.jl, as well as some simple terms for managing min.io servers.

+!!! note

+    This package is unofficial.
+It does not link to any min.io library, but rather calls a separate min.io process, either through a shell or HTTP.

 ## Installation
 The package itself can be installed with
 ```julia